On the Intrinsic Limits of Transformer Image Embeddings in Non-Solvable Spatial Reasoning: Theoretical Analysis

 \subsection{Formalizing Spatial Understanding}

-We define spatial understanding not as mere image retrieval, but as the ability to model the generative mechanism of geometric transformations.
-Let $\mathcal{X} \subseteq \mathbb{R}^{N}$ be the image space and $G$ be a transformation group acting on $\mathcal{X}$.
-A robust visual embedding must satisfy two key properties: \begin{enumerate} \item \textbf{Object-Agnosticism:} The geometric logic should generalize across different objects (e.g., rotating a cube and a teacup involves the same operator). \item \textbf{Compositionality:} The embedding should track the state of the system through arbitrary sequences of transformations. \end{enumerate}
+Spatial understanding is defined here as the capability to model the generative mechanism of geometric transformations.
+Let $\mathcal{X} \subseteq \mathbb{R}^{d_{\text{img}}}$ denote the observation space and $G$ be a transformation group acting on $\mathcal{X}$.
+To ensure compositionality and generalization, the visual embedding is modeled as a \textbf{Group Homomorphism}.